Year-round, Isla Gorge National Park is amazing.

 How do I get to Isla Gorge?

-Isla Gorge lies between the townships of Theodore in the north and Taroom in the south, on the Leichhardt Highway.
+Isla Gorge lies between the townships of Theodore in the north and Taroom in the south, on the Leichhardt Way.

-If you’re heading south from Theodore follow the Leichhardt Highway until you reach the signpost to Isla Gorge Lookout on your right, TURN RIGHT and follow the road 1.3 km west to the car park.
+If you’re heading south from Theodore follow the Leichhardt Way until you reach the signpost to Isla Gorge Lookout on your right, turn right and follow the road 1.3 km west to the car park.

-From Taroom, drive north along the Leichhardt Highway.
-TURN LEFT at the Isla Gorge Lookout signpost and follow west for 1.3 km to the car park.
+From Taroom, drive north along the Leichhardt Way.
+Turn left at the Isla Gorge Lookout signpost and follow west for 1.3 km to the car park.

-- Just 1.3 km in from the Leichhardt Highway the bush camping and picnic area is a perfect place to stop and stay.
+- Just 1.3 km in from the Leichhardt Way the bush camping and picnic area is a perfect place to stop and stay.

 - A stunning natural viewing area, overlooking Gorge Creek and across to Devil’s Nest – a large cluster of jagged rocks jutting up from a distant ridge.